-- the CPG sales channel the Group's principal products are multi-serve coffee, roast and ground single-serve and double-shot coffee capsules, whole beans, pads and pods, instant pure and instant mixes, a variety of tea products and ready-to-drink coffee beverages.
+- the CPG sales channel the Group's principal products are multi-serve coffee, roast and ground singleserve and double-shot coffee capsules, whole beans, pads and pods, instant pure and instant mixes, a variety of tea products and ready-to-drink coffee beverages.
 The Group sells these products primarily to supermarkets and, in certain markets, through retail buying groups comprised of supermarket retailers or shared-services supply chain centres.; and - the Out-of-Home sales channel The Group offers a full range of professional solutions: coffee, tea and complementary coffee systems, including proprietary liquid coffee concentrate technology; multi-serve coffee; roast and ground single-serve coffee capsules and pads; whole beans; instant coffee; and ready-to-drink coffee.
 Its customers include businesses, such as hotels, hospitals, restaurants, cruise liners and retirement homes, as well as distributors for distribution to the customer. - the retail sales channel The Group operates coffee stores through which it sells whole bean coffee, tea and other beverages and related items, such as pastries.
-As at 31 December 2022, the Group operated

-Peet's coffee stores primarily located across the United States but also in China, OldTown coffee stores located in Malaysia, Singapore, Indonesia and Hong Kong, 12Oz coffee stores located in Italy and Campos stores located in Australia.
-Through its coffee stores, the Group seeks to facilitate the sale of fresh whole bean coffee and to encourage customer trial of its coffee through coffee beverages and
+As at 31 December 2023, the Group operated Peet's coffee stores primarily located across the United States and in China, OldTown coffee stores located in Malaysia, Singapore, Indonesia and Hong Kong, 12Oz coffee stores located in Italy and Campos stores located in Australia.
+Through its coffee stores, the Group seeks to facilitate the sale of fresh whole bean coffee and to encourage customer trial of its coffee through coffee beverages and - the online sales channel The Group sells its coffee & tea online through a wide portfolio direct to consumers through branded DTC webshops, market places, online platforms and leading third-party retailers.